 Properties that are designated as “Online Auctions” are available for online bidding.
 If designated as a “Live Auction”, online bidding is NOT available and you must be present to participate in the sale.

-It depends on how many properties you are planning to buy.
+FOR LIVE (ONSITE) AUCTIONS ONLY: It depends on how many properties you are planning to buy.
 If you wish to bid on all but purchase only one, than you need only one deposit check (generally the properties will be sold in the order they have been listed on the website and flyer.)
-If you are planning on buying more than one property, you will need a separate deposit check for each one.
+If you are planning on buying more than one property, you will need a deposit check for each one.
+You have a choice of having multiple checks or one check totaling the sum of the deposits needed.
+However, if you do not win all of them, you will need to leave that check as an initial payment(s) toward the final price of the property or properties.
+We do not have the capability to refund a portion of a deposit check.

 Occasionally the Government will establish a minimum/reserve bid which is not released to the public.
 In most cases, the minimum/reserve bid is met.
 In the event the high bid does not reach the minimum/reserve bid, the Government may open negotiations with the high bidder.
 The Government reserves the right to accept or reject any and all bids.